cabal-club/cable/wire.md

 that they do not intend to return any further posts for the given `req_id` and they have concluded the request on their side.

-Clients SHOULD hash an entire post to check whether it is post that it was expecting (i.e. had sent out a Post Request for).
+Hosts SHOULD hash an entire post to check whether it is post that it was expecting (i.e. had sent out a Post Request for).
 However, misbehaving peers may end up providing posts that are still coincidentally useful to the host, so hosts MAY elect to keep certain posts.